 Practically you will be forced to learn the hard way what are the best lines to ride on trails and what is the proper speed at which you should ride.

 Having an easier-to-maintain mountain bike is a big plus for a beginner because he doesn’t have the proper skills to do proper bike maintenance and this could lead to greater costs in the long run.
-If you want to know what is the maintenance costs of a mountain bike, check out this article!

 After you have the basic trail riding skills and you have a good idea of what kind of riding style you enjoy, you can consider upgrading to a full-suspension mountain bike which will be more able to handle the challenges that come with more technical trails.